Women’s Peasant Dress Pattern

 You can measure the pattern pieces and add them all together, then subtract seam allowance, to check how big it will come out.
 A total measurement eight inches larger than your body should be nice and loose fitting.

 This hasn’t been tested on other sizes.
-I’m not a social critter so I have only the one size to test with.
+I’m not a social critter so I have only the one size to test with, that is, me.

 Why not give it a try and let me know.
 Photos of your test are appreciated.